World ports Covid19

 Economists of the World Trade Organisation are analysing the fallout from the COVID-19 crisis and will report their findings and projections for trade in 2020 and 2021.
 A report published on April 8 by the World Trade Organisation (WTO) says that world trade is expected to fall by up to 32% this year due to the disruption of economic activity caused by the COVID19 pandemic.
 Predicting a decline of anywhere from 13% to 32%, will most likely have a greater impact than the slump in trade during the global financial crisis of 2008.
 The report predicted that nearly all regions will suffer double-digit declines in trade volumes, with reports from North America and Asia hit hardest.
 In terms of sectors, the biggest falls are likely to be in areas with complex value chains such as electronics and automotive products.

 To monitor the economic impact on ports, a Port Economic Impact Barometer has been created under the umbrella of the World Ports Sustainability Program.
 The barometer gathers weekly input from ports worldwide on the evolution of vessel movements in ports, restriction measures on port entry for cargoes and crews, operational delays due to changes in port call procedures, disruptions to hinterland transport, effects on quayside capacity utilisation and warehousing and storage facilities as well as dock labour availability.
-The data is being compiled and analysed by Professors Theo Notteboom and Thanos Pallis, two of the most world’s prominent port economists.
-The seventh weekly report can be found here.
+The data has been compiled and analysed by Professors Theo Notteboom and Thanos Pallis, two of the most world’s prominent port economists.
+A full summary report spanning results from early April 2020 until April 2021 is downloadable here.

 Under the WPSP umbrella an expert Task Force has been set up that will endeavour to help with any other questions ports may have.